 10. Solar energy can be a community effort

 Nowadays, homeowners don’t need to install their own individual system to go solar.
 Solar energy can now be a community effort.
 Shared solar is already being practiced in California, Colorado, Minnesota and Massachusetts.
 Communities source their electricity from a solar farm often built by large utilities.

-More people are beginning to realize the benefits of going solar.
+More people are beginning to realize the benefits of going solar in Seattle.
 As it becomes more popular each year, financial incentives and rebates will decrease.
 Don’t miss out on your solar power potential.